AdobeDocs/app-builder/src/pages/guides/runtime_guides/securing_web_actions.md

 # Securing Web Actions

-By default, a web action can be invoked by anyone knowing the action&rsquo;s URL.
-If you want to restrict the access, you either use Basic Authentication or you build your own authentication layer.
+By default, a web action can be invoked by anyone knowing the action's URL.
+If you want to restrict 'access, either use Basic Authentication or you build your own authentication layer.

 ## Basic authentication